RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 1. A 1:1 migration on the same application server with the same database server.

+    For MySQL there is also a script for optimised database migration.

 2. A migration and simultaneous move to a new application server and operating system.

 3. It is irrelevant whether your OTRS/ ((OTRS)) Community Edition was previously installed on two separate servers (application and database servers), or whether you want to change OTOBO to such a configuration.